- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 - Extend your left arm down and out to waist height with a closed fist

-- Point your index finger to the road
+- Point your left index finger to the road

 - Swing your forearm forward in a sweeping motion as if you’re pointing out in front of you

-When you’ve been given the lead of the group, you want to let all the motorcyclists on the ride know that you’re at the helm.
+When you’ve been given the lead of the group, you want to let all the motorcyclists on the ride know that you are their new leader.

-The “follow me” signal means you lift your left arm high and forwards, palm flat, and point out front.
+The “follow me” signal means you lift your left arm high and forwards, palm facing flat, and point out front with your left index finger.

-Merging onto freeways or highways and entering built up areas might require your group to get into single file.
+Merging onto freeways or highways and entering built up areas might require your group to get into single file formation.
 Give the signal by raising your left arm to shoulder height and do a 90 degree angle at the elbow.
-Raise one finger to show that everyone needs to get into single file.
+Raise your left index finger to show that everyone needs to get into single file.

 Being a Good Biker